Drafting (aerodynamics): Tailgating and hypermiling

 Some drivers have been known to draft behind other vehicles, particularly tailgating larger vehicles, to save fuel.
 For example, hypermilers using this technique can achieve 75 mpg or more (a 10% increase in efficiency of certain hybrid vehicles).
 Some sources say that the most common tailgating does not save gasoline even at freeway speeds because one is likely to accelerate and brake so frequently that any aerodynamic savings are lost through the brakes.

 On the show MythBusters, drafting behind an 18-wheeler truck was tested and results showed that traveling 100 ft behind the truck increased overall mpg efficiency by 11%.
 Traveling 10 ft behind the truck produced a 39% gain in efficiency.
 Additionally, on the same episode, MythBusters demonstrated that it can be very dangerous for the following car if one of the truck's tires (or their recaps) delaminate, as the chunks of ejected rubber can be large enough to cause serious harm, even death, to a driver following too closely.

-Drafters also face the danger that, if the vehicle in front stops suddenly, there is little time to react.
-Platooning is under study as a means to get the benefit while also increasing safety.
+Drafters also face the danger that, if the vehicle in front stops suddenly, there is little time for a human to react.
+Electronic devices can react much quicker and more reliable, thus Platooning is under study as a means to get the benefits while also increasing safety.